simonhw/campsite-bookings/README.md

 - **Email Functionality**
     - Integrating an email service with the website will allow users to reset their password, to be sent details of their bookings, and to receive other important messages, e.g. reminders before their arrival.
 - **Custom Sign Up Form**
     - The sign-up form can be improved both in its formatting and content.
 It would be preferable to have the user enter their first and last name upon signup.
-The current labels and fields can display inconsistently (see [Bug #1](/TESTING.md#bugs)) and it would give a better user experience to have the sign-up form look consistent across all screen sizes.
+The current labels and fields can display inconsistently (see [Known Bug #1](/TESTING.md#known-bugs)) and it would give a better user experience to have the sign-up form look consistent across all screen sizes.
 - **Edit Account Details**
     - An app to deal with user accounts will be created in a future release.
 It will be designed to allow users to update their details, change or update their payment methods, and delete their accounts.